Pannoniae/SET09102_portfolio/week12_project.md

 StatusEntry.SelectedItem = selectedOperation.Status.ToString();
 ```

+*Figure 1: Handling OperationStatus*

 ## Code reviews

 ### Reviews of my code

 I have got two reviews for my pull request.
 One was "Looks good" as usual, but the other one was more detailed this time.
-That review is shown on Figure 2.
+This second review is shown on Figure 3.

 ![review3.png](./images/review3.png)

-*Figure 2: Code review for my pull request*
+*Figure 3: Code review for my pull request*

-To remedy this, I have changed the constructor in this way:
+To remedy this, I have moved the `LoadOperations` function from the constructor to `OnAppearing` as suggested by the reviewer.
+This solves the problem of initialisation not necessarily being complete when the page is loaded if there is a delay with the database
+since the code now waits for `LoadOperations` to finish entirely.

 ```diff
 public OperationPage()